Google’s challenge to game consoles to kick off in November

 The service will mainly let players play games they buy separately, though some free games will be offered.
 Stadia will launch with about 30 games to buy, including “Doom Eternal,” ‘’Assassin’s Creed Odyssey” and “Wolfenstein: Youngblood.”

+Randy Nelson, head of mobile insights at analytic firm Sensor Tower, said that while Stadia appears positioned to go after hard-core gamers, most of them already have a console to play games Google is offering.
+Casual gamers, meanwhile, might be confused by a monthly subscription package that still requires players to buy games individually.

+“They might have been better served to let this bake a little longer and introduce it closer to the next generation of consoles,” expected around 2021, Nelson said.

-The “Founder’s Edition” package includes three months of Stadia and a three-month buddy pass that someone else can use.
+Stadia’s “Founder’s Edition” package includes three months of service and a three-month buddy pass that someone else can use.
 It’ll come with a limited edition controller and a Chromecast Ultra streaming video device.
 Google says the whole package is worth about $300 but costs $130.
 It will be available in 14 countries at launch, including the U.S., Canada, U.K., France and Germany.

 Next year, Google will offer Stadia Pro for $10 a month and a free version, Stadia Base.
 With the free version, resolution will be lower, and players won’t get discount on games offered through Pro and the bundle.
 An optional Stadia controller will sell for $69.